coddyzz/UROP-AirData/README.md

 # Run

+run with any command prompt
+$ yarn run dev
-run with any command prompt, use yarn run dev, should be running at localhost 8080
+should be running at localhost 8080